grahampugh/erase-install/README.md

 If the `--erase` or `--reinstall` options are used, and additional packages are placed in the folder specified by the variable `extra_installs`, which can be overridden with the `--extras` argument, these packages will be installed as part of the erase-/re-install process.
 These packages must be signed.

 For macOS 10.15 Catalina or greater, experimental support is added for `softwareupdate --fetch-full-installer`.
 This new functionality can be used to replace the use of `installinstallmacos.py` using the `--fetch-full-installer` option.
 It will set the seed catalog supplied with the `--seedprogram` argument, using macOS's built in `seedutil` command.
 The `--fetch-full-installer` option can be used in conjunction with the `--overwrite`, `--reinstall`, and `--erase` options.

+For macOS 11 Big Sur or greater, experimental support is added for downloading a macOS Installer pkg.
+This is taken from Armin Briegel's adaptation of `installinstallmacos.py` at [scriptingosx/fetch-installer-pkg](https://github.com/scriptingosx/fetch-installer-pkg).
+Use the `--pkg` option to download a package.
+This can be used in conjunction with `--move` (will extract the package so that you end up with an Installer application in `/Applications`), `--erase` and `reinstall`.

 ## Full list of Options: